Red Root Floaters: Care Guide

 Although Red Root Floaters can thrive in most pH conditions, it will thrive best with a water pH between 6.5 - 7.5.
 Water pH will depend on how much light you would like to give your floaters (explained below).
 Water temperatures between 70 F to 82 F are recommended.

 These floaters love nutrient-rich water.
 The use of Seachem Flourish Excel for supplementation is recommended for Red Root Floaters.
-Iron is especially important to achieve the deep red -- recommended is UNS Plant Food Liquid Iron.
+Iron is especially important to achieve the deep red if you are supplying high light -- recommended is UNS Plant Food Liquid Iron.

 These floaters can thrive in low to high light conditions at about 6 - 8 hours a day.
 Although the roots will always remain a beautiful deep red, this plant’s leaves will change color depending on how much light they receive.